ndepoel/FSR3Unity/README.md

 - Using FP16 mode on Xbox with GDK October 2023 or later causes random jittering artifacts.
   This seems to be a shader compilation issue introduced by this GDK update.
   Workaround: disable FP16 on Xbox consoles.
+- Using FP16 mode in D3D11 on certain older graphics cards can cause GPU driver crashes.
+  There appears to be an issue with how Unity compiles the shader code from the FP16 code path.
+  Workaround: disable FP16 mode.

 ## Details on implementation